oncomouse/rake-and-pandoc/Readme.md

 This directory contains a `Rakefile` that can compile your manuscript for you, using [Rake](http://rake.rubyforge.org/), the Ruby Automated Build System.

-Rake allows users to run predefined "tasks" that automate certain repetitive command lines.
-In this document, you will find the directory structure this Rakefile expects, some notes on using YAML metadata to title your chapters, and a list of tasks you can run using Rake.
+Rake allows users to run predefined "tasks" that automate certain repetitive command line tasks.
+In this document, you will find an explanation of the directory structure this Rakefile expects, some notes on using YAML metadata to title your chapters, and a list of tasks you can run using Rake.

 ## Quick Start

 If you want to quickly get started with this Rakefile, you need to install ruby (should be included on OSX and Linux) and install Rake (run `gem install rake`).
+You will also need to install [Pandoc (and Pandoc Citeproc, if you need citations)](https://pandoc.org/installing.html) to compile your markdown files.

-Then, follow these quick points:
+Once you have Ruby, Rake, and Pandoc, follow these quick steps to get started:

 1. Chapters should be named starting with numbers and stored in the `chapters/` directory (for example: `my-awesome-book/chapters/01-introduction.md`).
 	* The name after the numbers is entirely up to you!